Follow Us

 The difference in their reactions is not due to the accident’s severity, as they were involved in the same accident.
 Rather, person B is experiencing negative emotional responses such as anxiety and avoidance due to internalizing negative beliefs such as “I am unsafe in the car” or “driving on that street may cause me to get into an accident” as a result of the event.

 It’s important to remember that everyone experiences difficult situations differently, and there is no one-size-fits-all response.
-Our therapists are motivated to help you cope with your symptoms and heal your specific trauma.
+Liz Chelak, our cognitive therapist in WPB, is motivated to help you cope with your symptoms and heal your specific trauma.

 Challenging Unhelpful Patterns